Harry Potter: Wizards Unite versus Pokemon Go

-I'm standing on a street corner next to a tall inn, whose smoking chimney signals something's cooking inside.
-In the distance I can see squat greenhouses and pointy fortresses.
-Owls and colorful paper airplanes glide by, and every so often an object pops up next to me, including a bit of frog brain and powered dragon claw.
-I've just started playing the new AR game Harry Potter: Wizards Unite and I'm immersed in the world of Harry Potter, Newt Scamander and other familiar wizards -- along with Muggles and No-Majs.
+I'm standing on a street corner in San Francisco.
+In the distance, I can see squat greenhouses and pointy fortresses.
+Closer, I can see a tall inn, whose smoking chimney signals something's cooking inside.
+Colorful paper airplanes and wls and glide by, and every so often an object pops up next to me, including a toadstool and a bit of dragon liver.
+I'm playing the new AR game Harry Potter: Wizards Unite and I'm immersed in the world of Harry Potter, Newt Scamander and other witches and wizards -- along with No-Majs and Muggles.

-It's not unlike standing on the same corner in Pokemon Go, next to a blue Pokestop, where I could see red and yellow gyms in the distance and Pokemon spawning at my feet.
-I've played Pokemon Go on and off for three years and Harry Potter: Wizards Unite for a few days, but in the time I've spent with Niantic's newest mobile game, it already feels different, because of how it makes use of AR on Android and iOS.
+It's not unlike standing on the same corner in Pokemon Go, next to a blue Pokestop, where I can see red and yellow gyms in the distance and Pokemon spawning at my feet.
+I've played Pokemon Go on and off for three years and Harry Potter: Wizards Unite for a handful of days since its release last Thursday, but in the time I've spent with Niantic's newest mobile game, it already feels different, because of how it makes use of AR on Android and iOS.

 While AR in Pokemon Go brings you into the game as a trainer, in Harry Potter: Wizards Unite, it serves a much broader function of immersing you in a new and wondrous magical world, seeing it almost like Harry Potter does after learning he's a wizard.
 Here's how Harry Potter: Wizards Unite and Pokemon Go compare in their use of AR and whether being more deeply immersed makes for a better gaming experience.